-- Pre-heat oven to 350 Fahrenheit (180 degrees Celsius).
+- Preheat oven to 350 Fahrenheit (ca. 177 °C).

-- Blind bake it for 15 minutes before adding the blueberry filling.
+- Blind-bake it for 15 minutes before adding the blueberry filling.

-Mixing blueberry filling
+Mixing the blueberry filling

-Making lemon crumble in 2 minutes!
+Making the best lemon crumble

-- Measure up all ingredients: buckwheat flour, rice flour (white or brown), tapioca starch, dairy-free butter (cold, not room temperature), lemon juice, lemon zest, and cane sugar.
+- Measure all ingredients: buckwheat flour, rice flour (white or brown), tapioca starch, dairy-free butter (cold, not room temperature), lemon juice, lemon zest, and cane sugar.

 - Take your food processor and add all the above ingredients.
 Mix and pulse until you get the dough together.

 - Place it in the freezer (quick freeze compartment) for 15-30 minutes.

-- Place it in a pre-heated oven immediately.
+- Place it in a preheated oven immediately.

-Baking the blueberry pie
+Baking the lemon blueberry crumble pie

-- Pre-heat the oven to 350 Fahrenheit (ca. 177 °C).
+- Preheat the oven to 350 Fahrenheit (ca. 177 °C).

 - Make the dough for the bottom pie crust.
 Roll it out, place it in the pie form, and pierce it with a fork a couple of times on the bottom.

-- Blind bake it for 15 minutes with pie weights or beans on parchment paper.
+- Blind-bake it for 15 minutes with pie weights or beans on parchment paper.

 - When ready, take the weights and the parchment paper out.